hkspm-yp/Astro-e-calendar/README.md

 ## Output selection

-The main.py will import and execute other .py file and generate an .xlsx file.
+The main.py will import and execute other .py files and generate a .xlsx file.
 The user may reduce the number of events to be executed by making a code line as a comment.
 Such as:
 ```python
 if __name__ == '__main__':
     from season_events import *